Challenge a Will

 In all cases, you should try to resolve your claim or dispute informally through negotiation with the executor and the other beneficiaries.
 Most Will disputes settle outside of court.
 If you can reach resolution informally, the executor and the other beneficiaries will execute a Deed of Agreement that sets out the terms of the new arrangement.

 If you can’t reach agreement informally, then you will need to file a court application.
 The court will make directions regarding the conduct of the challenge, which will often require the parties to participate in a mediation under the supervision of a barrister.
 If a settlement can’t be negotiated at mediation, then the matter will go to trial and the judge will make the final decision.

 Strict time limits apply to challenging a Will, so speak with one of our wills and estates lawyers in Cairns as early as possible.

 Our team’s expertise means that we resolve the majority of Will disputes without the need for court.
-Our team can also skilfully represent you at court of your matter goes to trial.
+Our lawyers can also skilfully represent you at court of your matter goes to trial.
 We have won significant court cases on behalf of our clients.

 The success or failure of a Will challenge will depend on several factors, including: